Pazemo/docs/source/index.html.md

 - Please note that our Fixed Rate functionality is intended to provide time for customers to send funds to Pazemo, while holding the rate for them.
 Pazemo is not a trading platform and the Fixed Rate functionality is automatically disabled if abusive behaviour (such as multiple transfer creation and selective completion) is detected.

 3. Choose the best tool for you

 - You don’t necessarily need to integrate with the API to make a large number of payouts.
 We have two ways you can do it:

 - Batch payments.
 Create and send up to 1,000 transfers with just one payment using our Batch Payments tool.
-All you need to do is fill a CSV file with all the transfer details, upload it to Wise, and pay for the batch.
+All you need to do is fill a CSV file with all the transfer details, upload it to Pazemo, and pay for the batch.
 No development effort needed.

 - API integration.
-Completely automate your payment process by sending payment orders via the Wise Platform API.
+Completely automate your payment process by sending payment orders via the Pazemo Platform API.

 ## API access